 These peppers most often have a bright yellow color.
 Yet they can also be red, green, or orange.
 They are a great choice for those who like mid-peppers.
 You can use them to make stuffing, jellies, and pickling.

 Banana peppers are often confused with pepperoncini because of their similarity in taste, appearance, and applications.
-Make sure you know the differences between banana peppers and pepperoncini to clarify the confusion.
+Make sure you know the differences between banana peppers and pepperoncini to avoid the confusion.

-Pickled Banana pepper is an amazing food that can be added to sandwiches, pizza, and Greek salads.
-Stuffed Banana pepper pairs well with Italian sausages and cheeses.
-People also slice and chop fresh Banana pepper to add more flavors to salsa and relishes.
+Pickled Banana peppers are an amazing food that can be added to sandwiches, pizza, and Greek salads.
+Stuffed banana peppers pair well with Italian sausage and cheese.
+People also slice and chop fresh banana peppers to add more flavors to salsa and relishes.

 When it comes to Banana peppers, pickles is the best recipe.